Ferment Potatoes

 Improves Digestibility

-Fermentation begins the breakdown of resistant starch and other complex carbohydrates, making potatoes easier to digest—especially for individuals with IBS or SIBO.
+Fermentation begins the breakdown of resistant starch and other complex carbohydrates, making potatoes easier to digest.

 Lacto-Fermented French Fries Recipe